 self-testing build that runs automated tests after every commit.
 Every time

-a developer opens a pull request to merge a branch into main
+a developer opens a PR to merge a branch into main

 show the test results directly in the pull request UI (you’ll see an example of how to set this up later in